manheim/tfwrapper/README.md

 [consul](https://www.terraform.io/docs/providers/consul/index.html) provider, to remove any external dependencies other than Consul (which is already used to test remote state).

+Note that the acceptance tests depend on the GNU coreutils ``timeout`` command.

 ## Release Checklist

 1. Ensure Circle tests are passing.